yiannist/tmk_keyboard/keyboard/atreus/README.md

 The [Atreus](https://atreus.technomancy.us) is a small mechanical column-staggered ergonomic keyboard, usually built from a kit.

+Please see the "atreus" branch, which is receiving updates.

 ## Layout

 Only a handful of punctuation marks (and no digits) are available